 NDIS registration support website

-AHPA has recently launched a dedicated NDIS registration support website specifically targeting allied health.
+AHPA has now launched a dedicated NDIS registration support website specifically targeting allied health.

 The website provides free resources and guidance to help allied health providers meet the requirements of NDIS registration and prepare for the audit process associated with registration.
 The website is designed so that AHPs can self-navigate through the steps as they prepare to meet NDIS registration requirements.